a1monge/WildlifeGrid.com/README.md

-# WildlifeGrid.com - Animal and Plant Distribution System
+# WildlifeGrid - Animal and Plant Distribution System

-## Project Overview
+## Overview

-WildlifeGrid.com is a web application developed as part of a collaborative effort to monitor and manage the distribution of flora and fauna.
-The project aims to raise awareness about local ecosystems and facilitate community involvement in wildlife monitoring.
+WildlifeGrid is a web-based platform designed to monitor the growth and migration of various flora and fauna.
+By leveraging user reports and mapping technology, it aims to raise awareness about local ecosystems and contribute to conservation efforts.

 ### Technologies Used
 - Front-end: HTML, CSS, JavaScript (Google Map JavaScript API)